bizbo-corp/trade-depot-installation-scheduling/docs/DEVELOPMENT_WORKFLOW.md

 ## Overview

-This document outlines the development workflow, local setup procedures, and development best practices for the Bizbo Brochure project.
+This document outlines the development workflow, local setup procedures, and development best practices for the Trade Depot Installation Scheduling project.
 Follow these guidelines to ensure a smooth development experience and maintain code quality.

 ## Table of Contents